AGaelleB/15-ft_transcendence/README.md

 ## Authentication vs Permission
 ### Authentication
 * Meaning: validating your idendity with the server (without user to input credentials everytime)
-* How: via JWToken given at login, sent as authorization header in any following request, so Django can identify a request.user
+* How: via JWToken given at login, sent as authorization header or cookie in any following request, so Django can identify a request.user
 ### Permission
 * Meaning: what a authenticated user can do
 * How: per view, using class that customize rest_framework.permissions.BasePermissions (cf permissions.py)
 * there is also a way of setting permissions per user, but I dont know if interesting here (all normal users have same type of rights)

 ## How to get a token, and use it?
+(SIMPLE-JWT, outdated)
 * create a user via a POST at 127.0.0.1:8001/users/ (you first need to login the superuser)
 * get a token: POST at 127.0.0.1:8001/login/ with username and password in body (json format)
 * the server should reply a body with an acces and a refresh one.
 Store both.